DataDog/documentation/content/en/product_analytics/_index.md

 ## Measure user retention

+User retention is a metric for measuring the percentage of active users who continue to use your product, app, or service over a set period of time.
 Use [Retention Analysis][2] to measure how a group of users engage with specific features over time to understand where drop-offs occur.

 {{< img src="real_user_monitoring/retention_analysis/differing-events-retention-graph.png" alt="Retention graph for differing events" style="width:90%;" >}}